-Smith’s Office of Institutional Diversity and Equity was created in 1996 with the belief that diversity and inclusion in all aspects of the educational environment is necessary for achieving the highest level of academic excellence.
+Smith’s Office for Equity and Inclusion (OEI) was created in 1996 with the belief that diversity and inclusion in all aspects of the educational environment is necessary for achieving the highest level of academic excellence.
 We believe that when a community is rich with varying perspectives, outlooks and values, the potential to prepare its members to deal more readily with complexity and to participate productively in a pluralistic society is greatly increased.

 From COMMON GROUND: COMMUNITY IN DIVERSITY AT SMITH COLLEGE: “Creating a community that is accepting and respectful of all its members is not simply one of our goals; rather, the vision of such a community must be recognized as central to every aspect of the priorities for the college, from curriculum to co-curriculum, associated with providing an excellent education.”